andrasq/node-qhttp-agent/Readme.md

 - `socketIdleTimeout` - how long to hold on to an open socket before releasing it (default 2000 ms)
 - `allowHalfOpen` - allow sockets to be closed for writes but still be read (default false)

-http.Agent and passes all options to `net.createConnection`.
+http.Agent passes all options to `net.createConnection`.
 This seems odd, but HttpAgent emulates this behavior, so socket options can be included as well (eg allowHalfOpen).